fancybread-com/project-rules-explorer/README.md

 - Use the context menu on rules to edit, copy, or delete them
 - Click the "+" button to create new rules
 - Use the refresh button to manually update the view

+### Exporting for Agent Consumption
+- Click the "Export" button in the Project Rules Explorer view
+- This creates `.cursor/project-rules-export.json` with all rules and state from all projects
+- Agents in Cursor can now read this file to understand all your project rules across multiple projects

 ## MDC Format